CURAJ-Open-Source-Community/LearnGitandGitHub/README.md

 # LearnGitandGitHub

-This repo is to help the beginners to contribute to open source projects!
+This repo is to help beginners to contribute to open source projects!

 ### How to Contribute?